Tutti

 Have a look online for templates and inspiration, but if you have the resources, it's a good idea to invest in a professional graphic designer to best capture your brand aesthetic.
 Make sure that you provide clear contact details and link to your online portfolio.

-What is it that sets you apart from other photographers?
-Whether it's your grungy style, your creative couple shoot ideas, or your ability to capture candid emotion in your portraiture, try to identify your unique selling point and lead with it when going about marketing as a photographer.
+What is it that sets you apart from other event photographers?
+Whether it's your grungy style, your creative couple shoot ideas, or your ability to capture candid emotion, try to identify your unique selling point and lead with it when going about marketing as an event photographer.
 Homing in on the defining characteristics of your work will help to build a stronger brand identity and help you to stand out amongst the crowd.

 image showing a bride and groom leaning against a car